ConfuseIous/DeviceModels/README.md

 # DeviceModels

 DeviceModels is a simple package that helps you identify the model name and type of an iOS device.
+It reads data from a JSON that I regularly update and is hosted on [GitHub](https://confuseious.github.io/DeviceModels/data.json), which means your app is always aware of the latest device models without your having to update it.

 ## Installation